December 26, 2024

 Copenhagen is well served by regional European airlines, making it a great stopover destination for those US travelers on a longer European trip.
 And from the city, it is easy to reach other Scandinavian capitals such as Stockholm and Tallinn, either by air or by ferry.

-You can visit the city all year-round but for a 2-day Copenhagen itinerary where you can’t afford (or don’t want) to lose a day to bad weather — spring and summer are definitely most reliable for outdoor dining and sightseeing-friendly weather.
+You can visit the city all year-round but for a 2-day Copenhagen itinerary where you can’t afford (or don’t want) to lose a day to bad weather so spring and summer are definitely most reliable for outdoor dining and sightseeing-friendly weather.

 Did you get a chance to visit Copenhagen?
 Let me know in the comments below!